Marriage in the United States: Lesbian, gay, bisexual, and transgender immigrants

 In 2000, 36,000 same-sex bi-national couples were living in the United States.
 A majority of these couples were raising young children.
 Female couples head 58% of bi-national families; 33% are male couples.

 History

-The revision of American immigration law imposed a ban on homosexual people began in 1952.
+The revision of American immigration law imposed a ban on homosexual people beginning in 1952.
 The language barred "aliens afflicted with psychopathic personality, epilepsy or mental defect."
 Congress explicitly intended this language to cover "homosexuals and sex perverts."
 The law was amended in 1965 to more specifically prohibit the entry of persons "afflicted with... sexual deviation."

 Until 1990, "sexual deviation" was grounds for exclusion from the United States, and anyone who admitted being a homosexual was refused entry.
 Lesbian and gay individuals are now admitted and US citizens may petition for immigrant visas for their same-sex spouses under the same terms as opposite-sex spouses.